 Voluntary Correction Program:

 Correction is the same as under SCP.
-If the plan is not under audit, Employer X makes a VCP submission per Revenue Procedure 2016-51.
-When making the submission, Employer X must include Forms 8950 and 8951 and consider using the model documents set forth in the Form 14568 series.
-Based on the amount of plan assets , $715,000, Employer X would pay a user fee of $3,000 for a submission made in 2019.
-VCP user fees may change in subsequent years.
+If the plan is not under audit, Employer X makes a VCP submission following the procedures in Revenue Procedure2019-19, Section 11.
+When making the submission, Employer X will use the pay.gov website and consider using the model documents set forth in the Form 14568 series.
+Based on the amount of plan assets , $715,000, Employer X would pay a user fee of $3,000. for a submission made in 2019 VCP user fees may change in subsequent years.